Carol Roth: Book

 Roth released her first book, The Entrepreneur Equation, in 2010.
 The book, which was listed on The New York Times, The Wall Street Journal and USA Today bestseller lists, won an Axiom Gold Medal Business book award.
 Reviewers particularly focused on the book's direct tone and highlight Roth's "reality checks" for readers.
 Initially, there was a controversy with buyers over the book's cover, which featured a picture of her, but she insisted on keeping it.

 An action figure of Roth was created as a marketing prop to coincide with the release of The Entrepreneur Equation.

+Roth's second book was The War on Small Business, chronicling the government's response to COVID and the epic transfer of wealth from Main Street to Wall Street that happened as a result of government policies.

+Roth's most recent book, You Will Own Nothing, again making the New York Times, Wall Street Journal, Publishers Weekly and USA Today bestseller lists, looks at the forces holding back wealth creation opportunities for the middle class in America and around the world, and the often tyrannical forces pushing to curb wealth and freedoms as the global financial order shifts.
+The Next Big Idea Club recommended the book as a "must read" in its July 2023 issue.
+However, Kirkus Reviews had a critical review, calling the book an "alarmist manifesto" and questioning some anecdotes in it.

 Television

 Roth has been actively appearing on television since 2010.
 Roth was a permanent judge for the reality competition series America's Greatest Makers on TBS.
 She has been featured as a guest, co-host and panelist on a variety of national cable news networks, and has recurring roles on Fox Business' Bulls & Bears as a member of the panel.

-She has also had recurring roles on Cavuto Coast-to-Coast, Making Money with Charles Payne, Varney&Co where she often appeared as a second-hour co-host, CNN's Piers Morgan Tonight, CNBC's Closing Bell, MSNBC's Your Business, Fox News’ Fox & Friends, Fox News’ America's Newsroom, Fox News’ America Live with Megyn Kelly, Fox Business’ The Tom Sullivan Show and Fox Business’ The Willis Report.
+She has also had recurring roles on Cavuto Coast-to-Coast, Making Money with Charles Payne, Varney&Co where she often appeared as a second-hour co-host, CNN's Piers Morgan Tonight, CNBC's Closing Bell, MSNBC's Your Business, Fox News' Fox & Friends, Fox News' America's Newsroom, Fox News' America Live with Megyn Kelly, Fox Business' The Tom Sullivan Show and Fox Business' The Willis Report.
 Her coverage of business, economic, political, and current events included discussion panel appearances during the United States 2012 elections.
 She has interviewed celebrities, presidential candidates and business leaders.

 Roth hosted the final season of Microsoft's Office Small Business Academy.

 Roth also appeared in the online series BOOKD, where she analyzed Michael Lewis' The Big Short alongside Steve Kroft of 60 Minutes, investor Peter Schiff and others.